playlyfe/playlyfe-php-sdk/README.md

   $client = new Playlyfe\Client(array('client_id' => CLIENT_ID, 'client_secret' => CLIENT_SECRET));

-  // If we can't find an access token fetch it if (!isset($_SESSION['access_token']) || empty($_SESSION['access_token'])) {
+  // If we cant find an access token fetch it if (!isset($_SESSION['access_token']) || empty($_SESSION['access_token'])) {

       // IMPORTANT: You should ideally store the access token in a external persistence layer